glpzzz/glpzzz.github.io/_posts/2020-01-18-git-pass-integration.md

 layout: home
 title: Save time integrating git with pass
 date: 2020-01-18
+description: "Use this recipe to save time if you continuosly are using git online services as Gitlab, Github, Bitbucket.
+You just need to remember one password and enter it once per session."
 ---
 Git push has been very frequent lately, almost always associated with some [opensource projects](https://github.com/daxslab) in which I have been participating.
 And having to enter the username and password every time I go to do a push, it already made me tedious and boring.
 Some solution has to exist.